bbc/newslabs-newsQuery/README.md

 ## Additional documentation

-You can find full information about how the raw BBC News Labs semantic APIs work on the #newsHACK site:
+You can find full information about how the raw BBC News Labs Juicer APIs work on the #newsHACK site:

 The Semantic News Labs API:
 http://newshack.co.uk/newshack-ii/newslabs-apis/